moontemplar212/Testing/TestingTypes.md

 ### Acceptance testing:
   * User validation of the system

+Acceptance testing or User Acceptance Testing (UAT) is a type of testing that takes place at the same level as System Testing whereby the customer or external stakeholder uses the system under test and validates it against a set of pre-defined criteria, most often, the requirements specification document to verify the system is working with given inputs and producing expected outputs as required by the business needs.

 ### Regression testing:
   * Checking for regression in parts of the system where changes have been made elsewhere

+Regression testing is where most of the time in software testing is spent.
+Regression as the name suggests checks for reverted behaviour in the system due to other code changes not directly related to the area under test.

 ### Alpha/Beta testing:
   * Testing two version of the same feature

+Alpha / Beta testing

 ### Confirmation testing:
   * Checking the defect fix produces the correct result

+Confirmation testing checks that the bugfix has removed the cause of the defect in the system.

 ### Sanity testing:
   * High level critical functionality

+A sanity test of the system is a high level check that core functionality and components work as expected and in a rational way.
+Do the components work the way we expect them to?

 ### Smoke testing:
   * Brief high level critical functionality

+Smoke testing is a brief high level check that core functionality and components work as expected after a new build.

 ### Exploratory testing:
   * Non-structured testing

+Exploratory testing like the name suggests is a non-structure exploration of the system with no pre-defined checklist or goals to be achieved during testing.
+Often it is used when the tester has experience and intuition about the system being tested whereby defects are likely to be found in a quicker timeframe than running down a checklist of items one by one.

 ### Checklist based testing:
   * Structured testing using a list of items

+Checklist based testing is a rigorously structured method of testing with a pre-defined checklist of items or goals to be achieved during testing.
+This type of testing is best used when minimum standards or levels of verification must be met and a record kept.
+This type of testing

 ### Blackbox testing:
   * Not knowing the interal structure of the system